 Submit Testimony in Support of the MPA

-Kindly adapt this letter to voice your reasons for supporting the bill, to share your personal passion for this issue – and to tell legislators why they should support the MPA as well.
+Please adapt the template testimony below to share your reasons for supporting the bill, to express your personal investment in this issue – and to tell legislators why they should support the MPA too.

-To submit testimony, please email it to Polly Crozier (firstname.lastname@example.org) with the email subject line: Testimony in Support of the Massachusetts Parentage Act.
+- To submit testimony online, please email your testimony to Polly Crozier (firstname.lastname@example.org) with the email subject line: Testimony in Support of the Massachusetts Parentage Act.

 Thank you for advocating with us to reform parentage laws in the Commonwealth to reflect the rich diversity of families in our state and protect ALL children in Massachusetts!